axibase/atsd/api/data/series/group.md

 The group process is implemented as follows:

 1. Load detailed data within the specified `startDate` and `endDate` for each series separately. `startDate` is inclusive and `endDate` is exclusive.
 1. a.
-Group multiple series if `period` is specified in the query.<br>Split each series' `time:value` array into periods based on the `period`  parameter.
+Group multiple series if `period` is specified in the query.<br>Split each series `time:value` array into periods based on the `period`  parameter.
 Discard periods with start time earlier than `startDate` or greater than `endDate`.
 Group multiple series samples within the same period.
 Timestamp of a group equals to the period start time.
 1. b.
 Group multiple series if `period` is not specified.<br> Multiple series samples are grouped at all unique timestamps in the input series.
 Each group has an ordered list of pairs: `[timestamp | samples of several series with given timestamp]`.
 1. Interpolate grouped series according to the `interpolate` field.
 1. Truncate grouped series if `truncate` field is `true`.